ReadyResearchersTemplates/demo-day-assignment/README.md

 Short assignments in this course will force you to practice, though you should practice even more on your own.
 You should practice with friends that know your project.
 You should practice with friends that don't know your project.
-You should practice with your reader.
+You should practice with your readers.
+You should organize practice sessions with other folks practing and order pizza.

 Ideally, practice with anyone who you can convince to pay attention.

-As presentation day approaches, you should be able to present your `5` minutes as if a memorized fact.
-The only way you get there is by practice.
+As presentation day approaches, you should be able to present your `5` minutes as if a set of memorized facts.
+The only way you get there is through practice.

 ### Evaluation

+Presentation attendees have the opportunity to submit scorecards for each project.
+These scorecards are organized around the criteria defined at the start of this document and are `Yes`/`No` responses to a series of questions with additional space to rate a given presentation as `Exceptional` in a particular category.

+The evaluation form will be released on the first day of presentations.
+Attendees will be given a short amount of time between presentations to complete the form.